zavocc/JakeyBot/docs/FAQ.md

 The way how chat history is being saved is being discussed by me here: https://discuss.ai.google.dev/t/what-is-the-best-way-to-persist-chat-history-into-file

-Databases like PostgreSQL combined with `jsonpickle` instead of `pickle` should allow better controls and history management combined with DB credentials would make it secure, but I have no plans to put it onto the code, atleast, once I made the code clean and maintainable and known well with SQL/database knowledge.
+Databases like MongoDB combined with `jsonpickle` instead of `pickle` should allow better controls and history management combined with DB credentials would make it secure.

 JSONPickle is used because it encodes python objects to base64 and yields a JSON data as string.
 Which is suitable for standardized database storage for chat histories that is being stored per guild/user DMs.
-It is the solid first choice for storing the exact `ChatSession.history` object.
+It is the solid first choice for storing the exact `ChatSession.history` object for now.

 If security is concern, only `ChatSession.history` is preserved.
 Consists of protobuf objects.
 And it is loaded as if the chat history is still stored on memory.
 If incompatibilities are suspected, chat history database can be purged or disabled at will.
-The only security concern is would be the object itself.
-Soon may change with [This PR](https://github.com/google-gemini/generative-ai-python/pull/444)
+The only security concern is would be the python object itself.

 ### [2] JakeyBot code looks a mess, yucky, inefficient, and disgustingly works.
 Nobody is perfect, so does when writing code for the first time as a hobby :)